SVendittelli/MMM-fitbit/README.md

 MMM-fitbit
 ===
-MMM-fitibt is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+[MMM-fitbit](https://forum.magicmirror.builders/topic/6/fitbit) is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 After authorising your modle, it will get your step count and various other stats from the fitbit servers.
 First time users follow setup instructions, if your tokens get lost run `setupAccess.py` again without arguments and accept reading from `credentials.ini`.

 Features
 ---